NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-20-Regularization-from-Scratch-Dropout.md

 ## Dropout during Training

 Dropout means randomly switching off some hidden units in a neural network while training.
 During a mini-batch units are randomly removed from the network, along with all its incoming and outgoing connections resulting in a thinned network.
-Each unit is retained with a fixed probability $p$ independent of other units.
-This means that the probability of a unit being dropped in a mini-batch will be $1-p$.
+Each unit is retained with a fixed probability $$p$$ independent of other units.
+This means that the probability of a unit being dropped in a mini-batch will be $$1-p$$.

 Since neural networks are a series of aﬃne transformations and non-linearities, an unit can be dropped by multiplying its output value by zero.
-Thus, dropout can be implemented by multiplying outputs of activations by Bernoulli distributed random variables which take the value 1 with probability $p$ and 0 otherwise. $p$ is a hyperparameter ﬁxed before training.
+Thus, dropout can be implemented by multiplying outputs of activations by Bernoulli distributed random variables which take the value 1 with probability $$p$$ and 0 otherwise. $p$ is a hyperparameter ﬁxed before training.

-Commonly $p=0.5$ is used for hidden units and $p=0.8$ for input units.
+Commonly $$p=0.5$$ is used for hidden units and $$p=0.8$$ for input units.

 Let's look at an example of a neural network with 2 hidden layers *Fig. 1*.